bcit-ltc/distribution-game/README.md

 <!-- SPDX-License-Identifier: MPL-2.0 -->
 # Distribution Game

+School of Business Distribution Game

+## Developing

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Developing

 1. Open a terminal and run